genjax-dev/genjax-chi/docs/genjax/library/core/generative.md

         - assess
         - update

+### JAX compatible generative functions

-The interface definitions of generative functions often interact with JAX tracing machinery.
-GenJAX does not strictly impose this requirement, but does provide a generative function subclass called `JAXGenerativeFunction` which provides default compatibility definitions for JAX tracing.
+The interface definitions of generative functions may interact with JAX tracing machinery.
+GenJAX does not strictly impose this requirement, but does provide a generative function class called `JAXGenerativeFunction` which denotes compatibility assumptions with JAX tracing.

 Other generative function languages which utilize callee generative functions can enforce JAX compatibility by typechecking on `JAXGenerativeFunction`.